Police Officer Courses and Classes

 Through police officer classes, students learn how to analyze and gather criminal evidence in order to solve or prevent crimes.
 These courses prepare candidates for a career in law enforcement.

 Police officer courses are offered through bachelor's and master's degree programs in law enforcement and criminal justice.
-They're also available through the police academy's programs, which are typically only available to individuals who have been hired by a police department.
+They're also available through police academy programs, which are typically only available to individuals who have been hired by a police department.
+The minimum education required for police officers is often only a high school diploma, though some departments may require some formal college-level training.
+All aspiring police officers must pass background checks, physical exams and a police academy training program.

 List of Courses